Write A Review

 Another reason to have a wisdom tooth removed is if the tooth has grown in improperly, causing the tongue to brush up against it.

-Dr. Pizzino and Dr. Drexler will always suggest saving a tooth whenever possible.
+Dr. Pizzino will always suggest saving a tooth whenever possible.
 Other than wisdom teeth, you may have other problematic teeth that have decay, have been traumatized or need to be extracted to make room for other crowded teeth.

-There are ways to save your original teeth from extraction and we suggest that you speak with Dr. Pizzino or Dr. Drexler before you decide which course of action is best for you.
+There are ways to save your original teeth from extraction and we suggest that you speak with Dr. Pizzino before you decide which course of action is best for you.